Utah Administrative Code

 (3) The facility shall be designed to allow access to service areas and common areas without compromising patient privacy.

-(4) Patient rooms and service areas shall be grouped to form a physically defined service unit.
+(4) Birth rooms and service areas shall be grouped to form a physically defined service unit.

 (5) Spaces shall be provided for each of the required services.